-The ceremony itself is steeped in tradition, which might explain the outcry against a public health initiative that tried to replace the nails with sterilised ones, mandating tetanus shots for the Christs to protect them from infections.
+The ceremony itself is steeped in tradition, which might explain the outcry that followed a public health initiative to replace the nails by its own sterilized ones, mandating tetanus shots for the Christs to protect them from infections.
 Another break in tradition occurred when the repentant sinners were asked to bring enough drinking water to their pilgrimage, to avoid dehydration.
 And the whole thing is sponsored by Coca Cola.

 VICE: How did you hear about the crucifixions in Manila?